artemmavrin/latex-homework/README.md

   * [**Class Options**](#class-options)
 * [**License**](#license)

 ## Introduction

 ### Features

 * Simple interface for specifying homework information (e.g., name and course).
 * Environments for writing problem statements, problem parts, and solutions.
 * Automatic title creation.
-* Easy to change the font to one of eight choices.
-* Easy to change the size of the page margins.
 * Compatible with `article` class options.
 * Loads the AMS math packages.
 * Automatic PDF author/title/bookmark metadata creation.

 ### Example

 For an examples of homework solutions created using the `homework` class, see [example.tex](example.tex) and the resulting [PDF](example.pdf).

 ## Getting Started

 ### Template

 [template.tex](template.tex) is a ready-to-use homework template that uses the `homework` class.

 ### Usage